TheWitheredStriker/WithersCodingWishlist/README.md

 - [ ] The aforementioned PAC-MAN OS, but rewritten in __Zig__.
 - [ ] A simple digital audio workstation. (__Clojure__)
 - [ ] A moddable voxel game in the likes of Minecraft.
 (Probably __Clojure__, __Scala__ or __F#__)
 - [ ] Forking, updating and maintaining dead and abandoned programming languages.
-Currently eyeing: Nemerle, Boo, IronRuby, A#, Cobra, SML.NET.
+Currently eyeing: Nemerle, Boo, IronRuby, Noop, Cobra, SML.NET.

 # OH GOD I'M STUCK ON THE MOON HELP ME